Lead Principal Investigator for the Department of Homeland Security’s Coastal Resilience Center of Excellence

 Director, UNC Institute of Marine Sciences

-Dr. Rick Luettich’s research addresses modeling and observational studies of circulation and transport in coastal waters.
-He has pioneered the development and application of computer models that are optimized for geometrically complex coastal systems and for high performance computing.
-He is co-developer of the ADCIRC circulation and storm surge model that is widely used by the academic, government and private sectors for coastal hazards assessments, mitigation design and for event-based forecasting.
-He has published more than 100 peer-reviewed papers and been PI on more than $50 million dollars in extramural research funding.
+Dr. Rick Luettich’s research addresses modeling and observational studies of circulation and transport in complex coastal systems.
+He is a principal developer of the ADCIRC circulation and storm surge model that is widely used by the academic, government and private sectors for coastal flood hazard assessments, mitigation design, event-based forensics and forecasting.
+He has published more than 100 peer-reviewed papers and led over $50 million dollars in extramurally funded research.

-Dr. Luettich is actively engaged in the coastal science and natural hazards resilience communities.
-In addition to leading the Coastal Resilience Center of Excellence, he is also the lead PI for NOAA’s Coastal and Ocean Modeling Testbed, has been a member of three recent National Academies study committees (chairing the 2013-14 committee on Coastal Risk Reduction), and currently serves as the vice-President of the Southeast Louisiana Flood Protection Authority-East.
+He is actively engaged in the coastal science and coastal resilience communities, serving as the lead PI of the Department of Homeland Security’s Coastal Resilience Center of Excellence since 2008; the lead PI of the NOAA Coastal and Ocean Modeling Testbed from 2010-2018; a member of three recent National Academies study committees on coastal issues (chairing the 2013-14 committee on Coastal Risk Reduction); a member of the Water Institute of the Gulf’s Science and Engineering Advisory Council; and a member of the Board of Commissioners of the Southeast Louisiana Flood Protection Authority-East from 2012-2019.

 Dr. Luettich has an undergraduate and master’s degree in civil engineering from Georgia Tech and a doctor of science in civil engineering from MIT.